 I grew up in Western Pennsylvania and first came to the Philly area to attend Haverford College, where I studied physics and chemistry.
 While at Haverford I developed as a scientist, but also discovered that I wanted a more direct role helping people.
 I continued my education in the combined MD-PhD program at Mount Sinai, where I completed my PhD in microbiology, studying how the immune system responds to neuroinvasive viruses.
 I came to Penn to combine my research interests with my clinical interests, including children with comorbid psychiatric and complex medical illnesses, psychosis, and the schizophrenia prodrome.
 Research wise I remain interested in learning how immune-brain interactions contribute to and predict disease outcomes.
 Outside of the clinic and lab, I’m still a kid at heart and can often be found reading the nerdiest sci-fi/fantasy books I can get ahold of as well as playing with or obsessively talking about my cats!

-I was born and raised in Northern Virginia just outside of DC.
-After graduating college, my passion for scientific discovery led me to pursue a post-baccalaureate fellowship at the NIH where I fostered a long-lasting interest to integrate novel findings in basic sciences with clinical medicine.
-This led me to join the MD/PhD program at the University of Cincinnati wherein my PhD studies in the immunology program uncovered an underappreciated and complex interface between the immune system and adipose tissue function in obesity.
-For me, the research track at Penn was the ideal place to blend top notch clinical training in Psychiatry with unparalleled opportunities to dissect the inter-relationship between inflammation and metabolism in modifying behavioral health.
+I am a PGY2 resident on the research track.
+During a post-baccalaureate fellowship at the NIH, I fostered a long-lasting interest in how the immune system impacts human health and disease.
+This led me to join the MD/PhD program at the University of Cincinnati wherein my PhD studies uncovered an underappreciated and complex interface between the immune system and adipose tissue function in obesity.
+For me, the research track at Penn was the ideal place to blend top notch clinical training in Psychiatry with unparalleled opportunities to dissect the inter-relationship between the immune system, metabolism, and behavioral health.

 My research career began by studying heart development and gastrulation in the chick model system at Dr. Takashi Mikawa's lab.
 I then transitioned to the field of systems neuroscience during my MD/PhD.
 For my thesis work in Dr. Benjamin Arenkiel's lab, I explored how different inhibitory interneurons affect sensory processing in the mammalian olfactory bulb.
 As a PGY 1, I am seeking to transition again into clinical and translational research with the aim to directly affect patient care.